thecodersguilduk/tcg_site/site/blog/liverpool-gets-ready-to-learn-valuable-tech-skills-in-2021.md

 ---
-title: "Liverpool City Region Gets Ready to Learn Valuable Tech Skills in 2021 "
+title: 'Liverpool City Region Gets Ready to Learn Valuable Tech Skills in 2021 '
-meta_title: "Liverpool City Region Gets Ready to Learn Valuable Tech Skills in 2021 "
+meta_title: 'Liverpool City Region Gets Ready to Learn Valuable Tech Skills in 2021 '
 meta_description: The Coders Guild is offering free digital skills bootcamps for people in the Liverpool City Region, launching at the end of January, in partnership with the Liverpool City Region Combined Authority.
 time: 4 minutes
 author: Crispin Read
-avatar: ../team/crispin.jpeg
+avatar: ../images/team/crispin.jpeg
 featured_image: /images/blog/fasttrack.jpg
 excerpt: The Coders Guild is offering free digital skills bootcamps for people in the Liverpool City Region, launching at the end of January, in partnership